 - The graphic above shows the individual yearly averages, so you can see the trend lines weaving through the individual years.
 2021 / 2022 were below trend (and part of triple dip La Nina).

-- My trend line now uses Loess-smoothing with a 30-year-window.
+- The trend line now uses Loess-smoothing with a 30-year-window.
 This is an improvement on my homemade smoothing line I used previously

-- I have stopped calling it “The Climate”, and started calling it “Trend °C”.
+- I have stopped calling it “The Climate”, and started calling it “Loess 30-year Trendline”, to make the graphic more objective.

 - Previously my graphic stated “The Climate” passed some value, and that was overreach on my part, and probably devalues / distracts-from the graphics.
 I have moved to loess-smoothing, and then I can just say the loess trend line reached x-C in year y.